nobleator/nest-quest/README.md

 - [x] Scale units to kilometers

 v0.0.3: add real property data?
 Add browser extension to allow overlay of Zillow?
+- [ ] Listing interface and services to fetch real property listing data from a variety of sources
 - [ ] CI/CD
 - [ ] Add expiry time for database cache entries